 What To Do About It.

-Use paleotrack.com to input your food and make sure your daily intake of calories is about 75-80% from good fats – coconut oil, olive oil, animal fats etc, keep protein to about one gram per pound of lean bodyweight and keep the carbs to less than 40g, 25g fpr some people.
+Use paleotrack.com to input your food and make sure your daily intake of calories is about 75-80% from good fats – animal fats, keep protein to about one gram per pound of lean bodyweight and keep the carbs to less than 40g, or 0g for some people with autoimmunity.
 This will induce ketosis, but is ketosis enough?
 Probably not, but it will take sugar out of the equation, which solves a lot of problems.
-In addition to this, you will need to get going on healing the gut with bone broths and probiotic foods such as unpasteurised sauerkraut, kimchi, kefir, kombucha etc. However, don’t rely too much on them or for too long.
+Don’t rely too much on them or for too long.
 Once the gut is seeded, if you eat the right foods that don’t feed the “bad guys” the “good guys” should start to proliferate on their own.
 Some people can get a lot of problems from prologed use of probiotics because of the lactates that the bateria produce.
 If you have been taking them for two or three months with no significant improvement you might want to look at other factors.
 Even light can upset the gut flora balance, so get all the steps in order.
 Also, and please don’t ignore this step – up your intake of oily fish and shellfish.
 The massive amount of beneficial nutrients in these beasties, along with their ability to rebalance the body’s omega 3 levels make them possibly the best food on the planet.
 In short, seafood fixes the brain, and without fixing the brain, nothing else gets properly fixed.
 Try to eat the occasional meal of organ meats too – far more beneficial than muscle meats.

 5. Stress and Emotional Balancing.